 Although both these drugs work in a similar way, there are a lot of differences when it comes to their effectiveness and side effects.

-There have been quite a few studies that have explored the effectiveness of both Dutasteride and Finasteride.
+There have been quite a few studies that have explored the effectiveness of Finasteride and Dutasteride.
 Including a study in the Journal of the American Academy of Dermatology which compared the two drugs on a sample of 917 men between 20 and 50 who were all experiencing hair loss at varying degrees.

 After a 24-week trial, both drugs had effectively increased hair growth – but it was the Dutasteride subjects that experienced the most improvement.